rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 ### stop()
-<p>Stop audio recording.
-During recording if &lsquo;stop&rsquo; method is called, the status of recording will be &lsquo;ok&rsquo; in the callback returning parameter of &lsquo;start&rsquo; method.
-The file is saved in user provided location.</p>
+Stop audio recording.
+During recording if 'stop' method is called, the status of recording will be 'ok' in the callback returning parameter of 'start' method.
+The file is saved in user provided location.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>